Shopify/quilt/packages/react-self-serializers/README.md

 ## Self serializers

 A self-serializer is a React component that leverages the `useSerialized()` hook from `@shopify/react-html` to handle both serializing data during server rendering, and deserializing it on the client.
-The components often render `React.context()` providers to make whatever serialized state they handle to the rest of the app they're rendered in.
+The components often render `React.context()` providers to make their serialized state available to the rest of the app they're rendered in.

 ### Comparison with traditional serialization techniques